Last Updated on July 11, 2026 by Daniel Globe

 - Use Ctrl+P on Windows or Cmd+P on Mac.

-- Choose Save as PDF for smart digital storage options.
+- Choose Save as PDF to keep a digital copy.

 - On mobile, use AirPrint on iPhone or the share menu on Android.

-If the page doesn’t load or the print dialog won’t open, use basic receipt troubleshooting tips: refresh the page, recheck your ticket number, and confirm your browser or device supports printing.
+If the page doesn’t load or the print dialog won’t open, refresh the page, recheck your ticket number, and confirm your browser or device supports printing.

 Find Receipts for Tickets, Fees, and Extras